 with the appended tenant domain (i.e., [email protected]).

-Note that you are prompted for hardware key authentication because abc.com is an allowlisted tenant domain.
+Note that you are prompted for harware key authentication because abc.com is a domain that belongs to the allowlist.

 - Enter the 4 digit key and click Sign In.
 You are successfully